robkaleta/Data_Talks_DE2023/week_1_basics_n_setup/1_terraform_gcp/1_terraform_overview.md

   * blocks to define components of your infrastructure
   * Project modules/resources: google_storage_bucket, google_bigquery_dataset, google_bigquery_table
 * `variable` & `locals`
+  * everything that starts with `var` is a variable contained within `variables.tf` file
   * runtime arguments and constants

 #### Execution steps